dvreeze/ocp-java-17-learning/doc/chapter02-operators.md

 *Assignment* assigns a value on the right to a variable on the left.
 Example: `n = 3`.
 The assignment also returns a value, namely the evaluation result of the assignment.

+Compile-time constants (`128`, `127 + 1`) that do not fit in the target type (in this case `byte`) lead to a compiler error when assigning the value to a variable of the target type (in this case `byte b = 128`), unless we use a "down-cast".

-We can use *cast* operators to cast values to "smaller" types, risking overflow/underflow for primitive numeric types and (compilation/runtime) errors for reference types.
+We can use *cast* operators to cast values to "smaller" types, risking *overflow/underflow for primitive numeric types* and *(compilation/runtime) errors for reference types*.

 As an example of overflow/underflow, `(byte) (Byte.MAX_VALUE + 1)` returns `-128`.